mikeyudin/TechnologyReadinessTool/README.md

 ## Configuration

 Each application looks for a .properties file at startup for environment specific configuration.

 - application-batch.properties - batch-webapp
 - application-customer.properties - readiness

 The default values for the values can be found in:

 - batch-webapp/WEB-INF/application-batch-dev.properties
 - readiness/WEB-INF/application-customer-dev.properties

 ### Properties
+#### Cache Configuration
 - cache.config: Controls the ehcache configuration file that is loaded. 'dev' is the only value that is supported, ehcache-[dev].xml is the file that is loaded.
 - cache.second.level: Passthrough property to 'hibernate.cache.use_second_level_cache' when configuring the Hibernate EntityManager. 'true' and 'false' are valid values.

+#### Application Deployment Configuration
-The app.customer.* properties are used to generate URLs for login, password reset and links in email templates
+The app.customer.* properties are used to generate URLs for login, password reset and links in email templates.
+These properties do not change the URL of the application.
+This must be done through DNS and Tomcat configuration.

 - app.customer.host: The host portion of a URL that the interface application is deployed at.
 - app.customer.port: The port portion of a URL that the interface application is deployed at.
 - app.customer.contextPath: The base path portion of a URL that the interface application is deployed at.
 - app.customer.protocol: The protocol portion of a URL that the interface application is deployed at.

+#### E-mail configuration
-emailService* properties control how the system generates and sends emails
+emailService* properties control how the system generates and sends emails.

 - emailServiceHostName: The host name of the SMTP server that should be used to send emails.
 - emailServiceReplyAddress: The email address that will populate the FROM field.